 Students obtain foundational skills in systems configuration, systems support and technical communications to prepare them for entry-level employment in support and programming positions.
 This program includes training in systems analysis and design, programming languages, database design, database management and hardware repair.

-Associate of Applied Science in Visual Communications Technology
+Associate of Applied Science in Visual Communications Technology - Graphic Design

-Students in this program are prepared for careers in the graphics design and printing industries.
+Students in this program are prepared for careers in the graphic design and printing industries.
 They receive hands-on experience working in the computer laboratory and also take coursework in mass media, design history and graphic production.

 Associate of Applied Science in Air Conditioning Technology